-TreeInspection.com arborists bring our extensive knowledge about trees and experience in the field to every inspection and service we provide.
-However, the right tools are also required to accurately assess and diagnose your trees.
+TreeInspection.com arborists bring our extensive knowledge and experience in the field to every inspection and service we provide.
+The right tools are also required to accurately assess and diagnose your trees.

 Our basic tools include:

 • A mallet for "sounding" a tree trunk and the major root flares, which will often lead us to hollow areas;